Our School’s Vision

 We plan to draw up an action plan, which the school and Governors will monitor the impact of to make sure the resources are being used in the correct places.

-- Teachers through careful planning, Individual Education Plans (IEPs) and small group work After-school booster clubs for children not meeting their target levels.
+- Teachers through careful planning, Individual Education Plans (My Plan) and small group work After-school booster clubs for children not meeting their target levels.

 - HLTA’s and TA’s working in small groups and one to one sessions.